daironh/swing-spring-boot/README.md

-# swing-spring-boot
+# Swing Spring Boot App
-Spring Boot Swing app
+A Spring Boot application with a Swing GUI, packaged as a standalone JAR.